 Among those who graced the event are the executives from Bluewater Resorts, the mayors of the municipalities of Oslob and Santander, and the three reigning queens of Miss Earth Philippines 2016.

 The organizers proudly showed us their vegetable garden in the island, as well as the bee farm.
+The resort sourced some of the ingredients of their select dining offers from the farm.

 Being a beach person, the sand bar is my favorite part.
 The white sand extends from the northwestern edge of Sumilon Island, creating a stunning supplementation to the clear, aquamarine shallows.
 The hills from the mainland also make a great backdrop.